Kafr ad-Dik

-Kafr ad-Dik (كفر الديك) is a Palestinian town located 9.5 kilometers west of Salfit in the Salfit Governorate, in the northern West Bank and eight kilometers east of the Green Line.
-According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 4,453 in 2007.
+Kafr ad-Dik (كفر الديك) is a Palestinian town located 9.5 kilometers west of Salfit in the Salfit Governorate of Palestine, in the northern West Bank.
+According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 5,551 in 2017.

-Approximately 70% of the families in Kafr ad-Dik are dependent on agriculture as the main source of income, while the remaining 30% work in the private and public sectors.
-The unemployment rate in the town is 60%.
+In 2007, 70% of the families in Kafr ad-Dik engaged in agriculture as their main source of income, while the remaining 30% worked in the private and public sectors.
+The unemployment rate in the town was 60%.